bytebase/bytebase.com/content/docs/tutorials/github-action-data-masking-part1.md

       --data @"$CHANGED_FILE")
    ```

-By changing the files `masking/projects/**/masking-exception.json`, create a PR and then merge, the change will be applied to the database.
+By changing file `masking/projects/**/masking-exception.json`, create a PR and then merge, the change will be applied to the database.

 Log in Bytebase console, go to the project `Sample Project`, click **Database > Masking Access**, you can see the masking exception is applied to the database.